Why was HIPAA created?

 - They have right to complain about the unauthorized disclosure of their PHI.

 Unless the patient has experienced physical or financial harm due to the unauthorized disclosure of their PHI, they cannot bring a civil action against the negligent party.
-However, Covered Entities and Business Associates who breach HIPAA for personal gain, false pretenses or other personal gain will have criminal penalties imposed by the Office for Civil Rights that could lead to up to ten years´ imprisonment.
+However, CE and BA who breach HIPAA for personal gain or under false pretenses will have criminal penalties imposed by the Office for Civil Rights that could lead to up to ten years´ imprisonment.

 Healthcare Organizations and the Implications of HIPAA

 If data privacy and security is not adequately managed, the Office for Civil Rights can issue fines for non-compliance.
 Avoidable data breaches could see considerable financial penalties applied.
 Under the penalty structure brought in by HITECH, violations can lead to fines up to $1.5 million being issued by the OCR, while lawsuits can be initiated by both attorney generals and – as stated above – the victims of data breaches.

 The high odds of healthcare groups becoming targets for cybercriminals and the exorbitant cost of addressing data breaches – issuing breach notification correspondence, offering credit monitoring services and covering the OCR fines – is far higher than the cost of achieving full compliance.
 But, while the initial investment in the necessary technical, physical and administrative security measures to secure patient data may be high, the improvements can lead to savings over time as a result of improved efficiency.

 Groups that have already implemented mechanisms to adhere with HIPAA have seen their staff members workflows streamlined, less time is spent playing “phone tag” and the workforce has become more productive – allowing healthcare organizations to reinvest their savings and provide a higher standard of healthcare to patients.